A concussion is a type of traumatic brain injury caused by a blow to the head.

 January 14, 2014 - A federal judge declines to approve a proposed $760 million settlement of claims arising from concussions suffered by NFL players, saying she didn't think it was enough money.

-July 7, 2014 - The U.S. District Court in Pennsylvania grants preliminary approval to a settlement between retired NFL players and the National Football League.
+July 7, 2014 - The U.S. District Court in Philadelphia grants preliminary approval to a settlement between retired NFL players and the National Football League.

 July 17, 2014 - Former NFL players Christian Ballard and Gregory Westbrooks file suit against the NFL Players Association, alleging the union withheld information about head injuries.